 2. Compile a single page of helpful statistics.

 Busy store managers and book buyers do not have time to sift through volumes of sales numbers.
 Instead of wasting their time and your resources, condense the pertinent information down to a single page.
-At a glance, this one-page resume should show sales figures, reviews, endorsements, and anything else that shows your book is a good investment.
+At a glance, this one-page resume should show sales figures, third party reviews (buy one from us), endorsements, and anything else that shows your book is a good investment.
 Save this sheet and keep it editable.
 Like a real resume, you will want to customize it for each pitch.

 Here is a Template Cover Letter For Costco: